FAQ's

 Are there theory pre-study requirements?

 Yes, you will need to do some reading and knowledge review questions prior to the start of your first classroom session.
 Please allow for enough time before your first class to complete the necessary reading and review questions.
-The pre-study may be completed either online or with a paper textbook.
+The pre-study will be completed online.
 There will be written review questions to complete prior to the start of the course.

 Can I do the pre-study via online?

-Yes, there is an option to complete the pre-study theory online using a permission code which is included as part of your course fee.
-Prior to the start of the course, students must complete the pre-course study material which includes a Online Training with IQ Review.
+Yes, you will complete the pre-study theory online using a personal code which is included as part of your course fee.
+Prior to the start of the course, students must complete the pre-course study material which includes the online training and some written review questions.
 Time commitment to complete is approximately 5-6 hours.
 Minimum age for completing the theory via online is 13 years of age.

 Can I do the pre-study via a paper textbook?